 - maximum of 8 images or 8 minutes of video

 - support documents:

 - letter/document confirming your exhibition (contract, letter of confirmation on letterhead, or email correspondence).
-This document must include:
+This document be current (dated within two months prior to application) and must include:

 - exhibition start and end dates

 - name and contact information of exhibition organizer

 Complete instructions and requirements are in the application in Nova.

 For help creating a profile or submitting an application in Nova, see the Nova User Guide.